Star Wars Celebration 2023: New Trailers, Film Announcements And More

 As a cherry on top, during the cast panel, they revealed who would be bringing the villainous Grand Admiral to life: none other than Lars Mikkelsen, who also voiced him in the animated series.

-Star Wars’ ‘The Acolyte’: Why We Are Excited About The Upcoming Disney+ Series
+Star Wars’ ‘The Acolyte’: What To Expect From The Upcoming Disney+ Series

+The Mandalorian Season 3: The Star Wars Series Refuses To Shake Its Formula

 There are three new Star Wars films in the works